IsaacMwendwa/coordination-of-multiple-viz/README.md

 ## Introduction
 This repo contains the code for a dashboard of coordinated, interactive visualizations, implemented in D3.js.
 I chose a grocery-store-survey dataset for this project.
 The visualization graphs used in this dashboard are a histogram, a heatmap, a density plot, and a scatter plot.
 The dataset used can be found at: https://github.com/IsaacMwendwa/dataViz-datasets

+## Installation
+No installation of packages is needed, as I directly link to the hosted D3.js script